Electricboots/ChalkMod/README.md

  - *loadchalk*: Loads the chalk data from the chalk JSON file into memory.
 File must be in the Cove server folder.
 After the filename you can specify a canvas number (0 to 3) to load only that canvas.
  - *clearchalk*: Removes all chalk data from memory, unless you specify a canvas ID (0 to 3), then it will only clear that canvas.
  - *cleanupchalk*: Removes all non-standard canvas data from memory.
 Non-standard is defined as canvas ID values of less than 0 or more than 3.

+## Please note
+ - the loadchalk, clearchalk and cleanupchalk commands are performed on the chalk data in the running server's memory.
+They do not edit the current chalk.json backup file from Persistent Chalk.
+Also, Cove by default only sends chalk data to users when they log on the lobby.
+I will eventually figure out how to push chalk updates to currently logged in users, but for now it is not being done.
+Therefore, if you make updates to the chalk data, users would need to leave and come back to the lobby in order to see the changes.